Rolayet/GWAS-GBD/README.md

 Due to the large size of the file, it was added to the notebook named "gwas_catalog_v1.0.2.1-studies_r2024-06-07.xlsx" and can be accessed by clicking on this link: https://uob-my.sharepoint.com/:o:/r/personal/ih23257_bristol_ac_uk/Documents/Notebooks/GBD%20Terms%20mapping?d=wf240cee12e054a798cf8e8f4d69a8985&csf=1&web=1&e=OfNvfr

-## 2. GBD terms:

-## A. GBD terms splitting
-In the latest GBD study, there are 377 diseases and injuries.
-These GBD terms were split into "GBD First_part" and "GBD Second_part".
-The reason for splitting the GBD terms is that some GBD terms include other terms within them (descendants).
-Thus, those terms were separated to pull the descendants from the ontology tree using the library(ontologyIndex).
-Then those terms will be matched with GWAS as we did in part one.

-## B. GBD terms mapping
-All GBD terms were mapped to EFO manually.
-For entries with no specific EFO terms, broader EFO terms have been used instead.
-If no broader terms were found, placeholders were used, as those terms will also be matched with GWAS using the str_detect function via traits.

-## C. Sources
-Both "First_part_GBD.xlsx" and "Second_part_GBD.xlsx" are uploaded here.
-To obtin the descendants, efo-obo.txt file was added to the notebook due to its large size and can be accessed by clicking on this link:: https://uob-my.sharepoint.com/:o:/r/personal/ih23257_bristol_ac_uk/Documents/Notebooks/GBD%20Terms%20mapping?d=wf240cee12e054a798cf8e8f4d69a8985&csf=1&web=1&e=OfNvfr

 ## 3. Merging the GWAS Attention Scores with the GBD Disease Burden Results